6 of the best neighbourhoods to move to in Calgary

 A post shared by Erin Sinclair (@ensinclair)

-As the name suggests, McKenzie Towne is a neighbourhood in Calgary built to resemble a small town.
+As the name suggests, McKenzie Towne is a neighbourhood in Calgary that was built to resemble a small town.
 It’s a far drive from the inner city, but all the amenities you need can be found in its charming “town square.”

 Hillhurst